 The adjudicator’s decision is final and there is no right of appeal.
 In certain limited circumstances a ‘review’ of the adjudicator’s decision can be asked for.
 A review is not an opportunity for you to appeal again.

-If you wish to apply for review, you should write to the Tribunal Manager at the address given on your decision letter within 14 days of the decision being sent to you or handed to you at the hearing centre.
+If you wish to apply for review, you should write to the Head of Support Services at the address given on your decision letter within 14 days of the decision being sent to you or handed to you at the hearing centre.

 An application can only be made on one of the following grounds: